LazySammy/LOTUS/tutorials/PARAMETERS.md

 ---------------------------

 ## FILTER
-Here are the parameters you can set to filter the variants with LOTUS first module.
+Here are the parameters you can set to filter the variants with LOncoG first module.
 If you don't want a filter to be applied, just set the parameter to 0 if min threshold, and 1000 if max threshold.

 #### 🟢 ```colored_execution```
-- During LOTUS running, you can choose the execution method (efficiency, memory).
+- During LOncoG running, you can choose the execution method (efficiency, memory).
     - **Direct** > the execution will be faster but will use more memory
     - **In memory** > the execution will be slower but will use less memory
 - Options: